-Nick studied zoology at Nottingham University, but early in his career he realised that the academic route was too constraining and, via stints working on international conservation projects, he subsequently found the avenues of photography and popular natural history writing provided the freedom he wanted to indulge in and express his interests in the natural world.
+He studied zoology at Nottingham University, but soon afterwards realised that the academic world was too constraining and, via stints working on international conservation projects, he subsequently found the avenues of photography and popular natural history writing provided the freedom he wanted to indulge in and express his interests in the biological world.

-He is best known for his work in tropical rain forests, where the diversity and complexity of life prompts relentless curiosity and inspiration.
-He is also intrigued by the peculiarities of islands, with the faunas of Borneo and Madagascar being two of his particular favourites.
+Nick is best known for his work in tropical rain forests, where the diversity and complexity of life prompts relentless curiosity and inspiration.
+He is also intrigued by the peculiarities of islands, with the faunas of Madagascar and Borneo being particular favourites.

-Nick's travels have taken him all over the world from the Poles to the Tropics and he has photographed wildlife in many of the world's iconic as well as less glamorous and more unusual locations.
-His images appear in high quality publications globally (National Geographic, BBC Wildlife, Terra Mater, Geographical etc.), while his own books, that combine his photography, writing and illustration have received wide critical acclaim.
+His travels have taken him all over the globe and he has photographed wildlife in many of the world's iconic as well as less glamorous and more unusual locations.
+His images appear in high quality publications globally (National Geographic, BBC Wildlife, Terra Mater, Geographical etc.), while his books, that combine his photography, writing and illustration have received wide critical acclaim.

-Wildlife photography has never been more popular and more and more keen photographers, whether beginners or experienced, are travelling to indulge their interest.
-Nick has teamed up with his friends at Wildlife Worldwide to offer an exciting programme of photography trips.
+Wildlife photography has never been more popular and an ever-increasing number of keen photographers, whether beginners or experienced, are travelling to indulge their interest.
+Nick has teamed up with Wildlife Worldwide to offer an diverse programme of specialist photography trips.
 The aim of these is to offer unmatched experiences that maximise opportunities to watch and photograph wildlife while helping participants improve their techniques and achieve the best results from their photography, irrespective of their level of experience.

 Straw-coloured Fruit Bats (Eidolon helvum) achieve the greatest aggregations of any mammal.
 Between November and December, in Zambia’s Kasanaka National Park, colonies may contain more than 12 million individuals.